 of three or more workers, their union, or another authorized representative.

 - If requirements under the Trade Act are met, DOL will certify the petition.

 - After a company's petition is certified, DWD receives a list of affected workers.

-Workers will be invited to attend an intake session, receive an application packet and fill out forms at session.
+- DWD will contact affected workers to be invited to attend an intake session, receive an application packet and fill out forms.